blogtitle/blogsources/content/post/web-security-2-xss.md

 Cookies attributes can be set together with cookies by using [the standard http package](https://golang.org/pkg/net/http/#Cookie).

-This is all for today, stay tuned for the chapter on Cross Site Request Forgery(CSRF).
+This is all for today, stay tuned for the next chapter: Cross Site Request Forgery(CSRF).